chromestone/OriginalBirds/index.md

 <details>
 	<summary>I was a legacy verified user and I don't see a green checkmark anywhere.
 Can I be added?</summary>
 	<p><b>Please first read the instructions <a target="_blank" rel="noopener noreferrer" href="https://github.com/chromestone/OriginalBirds/blob/main/CONTRIBUTING.md">here</a>.</b></p>
-	<p>If you believe you have sufficient proof send us an email.
+	<p>If you believe you have sufficient proof, then send us an email.
 Do not create a GitHub issue in this case.
 For bugs, please see below.</p>
 </details>

 <details>